Soviet Top League: Performance by republic

 The republics that were never represented at the top level were the Turkmen SSR and the Kyrgyz SSR.
-Also, in Soviet football Russian SFSR teams were represented by three different entities with Moscow and Leningrad as the Union federal cities teams considered separately from rest of Russian teams.
-Thus, the all-time best performing team from Russian SFSR was SKA Rostov-na-Donu.
+Also, in Soviet football Russian SFSR teams were technically represented by three different entities with Moscow and Leningrad as the Union federal cities teams considered separately from the rest of Russian teams.

 All-time table

 1Two points for a win.
 In 1973, a point for a draw was awarded only to a team that won the subsequent penalty shootout.
 In 1978–1988, the number of draws for which points were awarded was limited.